Looking for some finger-licking good San Francisco lunch spots? You’re spoiled for choice.

 This pizza joint is in North Beach, one of my fave parts of the city.
 It also serves pastas and such, but it’s all about the award-winning pizzas that range from the classic options to the more unique.

 It’s often jam-packed (more with locals than tourists), so be prepared to wait for a table or book ahead.
-See here for more pics, the address and to read a full review.
+See here to read a full review.

-Normally I protest that there is always room for dessert.
-However, when it comes to sundaes at this famous chocolatiers you really need to start on an empty stomach.
+When it comes to sundaes at this famous chocolatier you really need to start on an empty stomach.
 They are huge, delicious and you really, really, REALLY need to have one.
-I’d recommend the mint bad boy and eating it a ladylike fashion like moi.
+I recommend the mint sundae.

 Ghiradelli is more famed for its chocolates so you might as well get a bag (or five) of those to take home with you.
 It’d be rude not to.